 SBNM 5110 – Financial Accounting

 This is the capstone course for the study of human resources.
 A final paper that integrates all human resource areas for a particular organization will be required.
 Quantitative as well as qualitative concepts, approaches, and techniques will be emphasized.
+Will include metrics for measuring outcomes and assessments as well as strategy.

 SBNM 5111 – Managerial Accounting

 Financial accounting develops the ability to read and analyze a corporate financial statement.
 The course is oriented toward the user of financial accounting data and emphasizes the reconstruction of economic events from published accounting reports.
 It presents the accounting model, reviews accounting standards used for financial reporting, and considers their impact on managerial decisions.
 The role of accounting in planning, decision making, control, and performance evaluation is the managerial focus of this course.
 An examination of the ethical issues encountered when making accounting decisions is undertaken throughout the course.
+An online test of competency in financial accounting will be required as a part of the course.

 SBNM 5120 – Cost Accounting